montilab/evalGSVAsig/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of evalGSVAsig is to ...
+The goal of evalGSVAsig is to understand which genes in a signature contribute most to a GSVA score.

 ## Installation